The #CommsCreative Challenge is a free, monthly creative communications task to:

 2. September 2018 challenge

-Have a cup of tea and write a blog – the easy way…
+Have a cup of tea and write a brilliant blog – the easy way…

 Ways to take part

-Not all these tasks are accessible, but some will be, so I hope people with any impairments can take part in some or all of these.
+Not all these tasks are accessible for people with physical impairments, but some will be, and I hope you can take part in some or all of these.

-I have psoriatic arthritis and I know that drawing isn’t an option as sometimes my hands are knackered.
+I have psoriatic arthritis and I know that drawing isn’t an option when sometimes my hands are swollen or sore.

 In those thankfully rare cases, I might use Canva to make an graphic instead of doing a drawing, or maybe even structure words on a page in an or visual way interesting way.

-Perhaps if you can’t take part you can offer an alternative version of the task that I can share with others?
+Perhaps if you find you can’t take part, you can offer an alternative version of the task that I can share with others?